tomerovadia/AllAboard/README.md

 ### ControllerBase#redirect_to

 The `ControllerBase#redirect_to` method takes a url.
 It loads a status of `303` (redirect) and a `Location` header of the url onto the response object.
-Browsers are responsible for handling this response, but most dispatch a new HTTP request to the specified location, which completes the redirect.
+Browsers are responsible for determining how to handle this request, but most react by dispatching a new HTTP request to the specified location, which completes the redirect.

 ## Views and Models

-Views and Models operate exactly as they do in Rails using built-in Ruby features, without additional logic provided by All Aboard (with the exception of `html.erb` transpilation in the controllers).
-Developers can add logic to Views using ERB tags (`<=% %>` as well as `<% %>`) and use all Ruby features to write logic in Models.
+Views and models operate exactly as they do in Rails using built-in Ruby features, without additional logic provided by All Aboard (with the exception of `html.erb` transpilation in the controllers).
+Developers can add logic to views using ERB tags (`<=% %>` as well as `<% %>`).
+All Ruby features are available in the models, which are standard Ruby files.

 ## Cookies

-Like Ruby on Rails, All Aboard provides `Session` and `Flash` (including `Flash.now`) cookies for developers to persist data between HTTP requests.
+Like Ruby on Rails, All Aboard provides `Session` and `Flash` cookies for developers to persist data between HTTP requests.
 This data is stored on the user's browser and sent back to the application with every HTTP request.

 See the [Vending Machine example](http://all-aboard-vending-machine.herokuapp.com/), which persists data between sessions using the `Session` cookie.

-All Aboard has `Session` and `Flash` classes that are each instantiated for each HTTP request.
-They store instance variables with cookie data.
+All Aboard has `Session` and `Flash` classes that are instantiated for each HTTP request.
+They store the cookie data in instance variables.
 If a user making a request had an All Aboard cookie, its data is loaded onto these instance variables.

 The `ControllerBase` class then has `#session` and `#flash` methods that expose the `Session` and `Flash` classes and their instance methods to all controllers, allowing them to read from or write to the cookies.
 When these methods are first called, they instantiate a `Session` or `Flash` instance.

-These instance variables are: `[]` (getter), `[]=` (setter) and `store_flash`/`store_session`.
+Instance variables available from the `Sesssion` and `Flash` classes are: `[]` (getter), `[]=` (setter) and `store_flash`/`store_session`.
 The store methods load the cookie data onto the response object.
 They are called in the controller `#render` and `#redirect_to` methods since these methods complete a controller action.
 This also ensures that an instance of both `Session` and `Flash` are always instantiated for each request (even if not instantiated manually by the user).

 ```Ruby
 # session.rb